Disclaimer, Trigger Warning and Notice

 One of my first thoughts in this new realm was that my prayers had been answered.
 I was so grateful that I had been granted a release from my hell on earth.
 In this new realm, I felt the presence of the angels and the Holy Ghost.
 I was enveloped in peace, light, and love.
 This experience went on for some time, and eventually, I came to a door.
 The angels stopped me there.
 As a lifelong reader of near-death experiences, I knew what that door meant.
-I had no desire to go back to my hellish life on earth and told my angelic companions this very thing.
+It was my last opportunity to return to that old life, but I had no desire to go back and told my angelic companions this very thing.
 Even in death, I easily remembered the agony of my husband’s suicide.

 The angels said that if I agreed to return, I’d be healed of the grief and the emotional pain and the grisly nightmares.
 It was made clear to me that I had been taken to heaven for healing, but for now, returning to earth might be the better choice.

 Upon my return, I was a different person.
-The soul-shattering grief and despair that had been my constant companion was gone.
+The soul-shattering grief and despair that had been my constant companions were gone.
 The nightmares stopped.

 Less than 30 days after my discharge from the hospital, I began selling off all my worldly possessions, including my shiny new car and my beautiful home.
-Five months after my near-death experience, I was in an affordable used car, heading west on I-64.
+Five months after my near-death experience, I was in an affordable and practical used car, heading due west.
 One thousand miles later, I landed in the Midwest, ready to start a new life.